-This section presents the 2024 Annual Action Plan, the second year of the Consolidated Plan 2023-2027.
-The 2024 Program Year runs from July 1, 2024, through June 30, 2025.
-The Annual Action Plan provides a summary of actions, activities, and programs that will take place during the Program Year 2024 to address the priority needs and specific objectives identified in the Consolidated Plan PY 2023-27.
-For the 2024 program year, the City of Bentonville will receive \$310,326 in Community Development Block Grant (CDBG) federal funds.
+This section presents the 2025 Annual Action Plan, the third year of the Consolidated Plan 2023-2027.
+The 2025 Program Year runs from July 1, 2025, through June 30, 2026.
+The Annual Action Plan provides a summary of actions, activities, and programs that will take place during the Program Year 2025 to address the priority needs and specific objectives identified in the Consolidated Plan PY 2023-27.
+For the 2025 program year, the City of Bentonville will receive \$296,575 in Community Development Block Grant (CDBG) federal funds.
 The CDBG funding will be used to support activities which benefit very low, low and moderate-income persons.
 The CDBG funds will be used in conjunction with program income, carryover funds and other funding sources to complete programs and projects to further the goals and objectives of the Consolidated Plan.
-The Annual Action Plan presents the City's strategy for use of the CDBG funding to meet the objectives outline in the Consolidated Plan for public facilities and improvements, public services, and administration.
+The Annual Action Plan presents the City's strategy for use of the CDBG funding to meet the objectives outlined in the Consolidated Plan for public services, public facilities and infrastructure improvements, and administration.
 The information will be presented in narrative form and table form in the Annual Action Plan.
 Finally, it states the manner in which the City of Bentonville intends to address other areas covered in the Consolidated Plan including barriers to affordable housing, coordination of resources, and program monitoring.